 Risks for an apicoectomy include a rare infection at the surgical site or nerve damage.
 These complications are unlikely but can occur after many different dental procedures.
 It is important to see a licensed dentist or endodontist with experience performing this procedure to give yourself a better chance of avoiding associated risks.

 Another possibility is that the apicoectomy fails to treat the infected tooth or that it fails to heal properly.
 These extremely rare complications may be the result of a patient’s compromised immune system or underlying health condition.
 Your endodontist will determine if you are a good candidate for this procedure prior to surgery.

 What Is the Success Rate of an Apicoectomy?

 Apicoectomies tend to be very successful procedures, with average success rates hovering around 97 percent.
 Even in apicoectomy cases that require surgical or non-surgical follow-up treatments, the success rate is still above 90 percent.

-Without insurance, most apicoectomies cost between $900 and $1,300.
+Without insurance, the typical apicoectomy cost is between $900 and $1,300.
 However, the cost of an apicoectomy varies based on the experience and qualifications of the endodontist, the region, the type of tooth, local rates and other factors.
 With insurance, you will likely only pay a small fraction of the average cost.

-If you want to find out more about our apicoectomy procedures or are interested in a free consultation, call us at 646-665-7208.
-You can schedule an appointment with us by calling 645-665-7208 or reaching out to us online.
+If you want to find out more about our apicoectomy procedures, learn what an apicoectomy costs, or are interested in a free consultation, call us at (347) 708-8795.
+You can schedule an appointment with us by calling (347) 708-8795 or reaching out to us online.